LoganFraser/PrintNCMods/PCBs/Sensor_XOR_Endstop_PCB/README.md

 ![PCBfrontback](Sensor_XOR_1.2_Breakout_PCB.png)

-Main Benefits:
+#Main Benefits:

 Compact design, passthrough jack for series connection to second PCB if desired, XOR gate connection to either passthough PCB for X, Y, Z, and Probe, or jumpered connections between X+Y, X+Z, and Tool+Probe for input limited controllers; parallel breakout board based cncs for example.

+#Default configuration:
-Default configuration (Flexihal or Grblhal 2k EST with NPN-NC sensors and a single endstop PCB): The jumpers below each of the X,Y,Z,and Probe screw terminals are connecting the passthough connection to ground to provide an active low signal so when combined with a NPN-NC input, an active low (monitored) output will result from the XOR IC gate.
+Flexihal or Grblhal 2k EST with NPN-NC sensors and a single endstop PCB: The jumpers below each of the X,Y,Z,and Probe screw terminals are connecting the passthough connection to ground to provide an active low signal so when combined with a NPN-NC input, an active low (monitored) output will result from the XOR IC gate.
 ![JumpersDefault](JumpersDefault.png)

+#PicoBob Configuration:
-For PicoBob Configuration (NPN-NC sensors for XYZA, Probe + Toolsetter and a single endstop PCB): X and Y are connected to Ground for the passthough input, and Z is jumpered to X and Toolsetter is jumpered to Probe to combine the inputs.
+NPN-NC sensors for XYZA, Probe + Toolsetter and a single endstop PCB: X and Y are connected to Ground for the passthough input, and Z is jumpered to X and Toolsetter is jumpered to Probe to combine the inputs.
 ![JumpersPicoBob](JumpersPicoBob.png)

 For other controllers or customizing for multiple PCBs or NO sensors: